 Normally as litigation is imminent it becomes important to start gathering information.
 Because they can be a proof.
-In more recent times, this information is identified in an ongoing fashion in terms of what has happened in the past.
+In more recent times, this information is identified in an ongoing fashion in terms of what has happened in the past with e-discovery.
 Once identified as possibly important, it is then tagged and can be collected.
 It is also important to determine what information doesn’t need to be important to avoid duplication.

 Storing and Saving

 No one knows which pieces of data will prove to be essential or even useful in a legal process.
 It is thus important to save all information and employees.
 And staff should learn what type of information is important.
 The key here is to ensure that this collection is legal and that the requisite permissions are good to go for e-discovery.

 Information that is for saving should be in files in an organized fashion to allow it to easily access with simple searches.

 After, all data must be processed to produce trends, linkages, and relations.
 It is about structuring the data to begin to make sense of it.